Boiler Manufacturers Call for Hydrogen-ready Boilers by 2025

 The Taskforce’s report is called 'The Role of Hydrogen in delivering Net Zero' and sets out actions that must be taken by industry and government over the next 5 years to scale hydrogen applications, specifically its production, distribution and storage.

-How do we make the change to hydrogen heating?
+How we switch to hydrogen heating

 While we currently use a 100% natural gas grid, the grid is actually able to work effectively with some hydrogen as all gas boilers sold after 1996 were legally required to be able to sustain 23% hydrogen under current regulations.